 The Benefits and Challenges of the Technological Revolution in the Pipeline Survey Industry

-Fast remotely operated vehicles (ROVs) and the use of spatially referenced high-resolution video and still imagery are at the heart of the transition from old methods (towed sidescan/traditional ROV GVI) to future requirements.
+Fast remotely operated vehicles (ROVs) and the use of spatially referenced high-resolution video and still imagery are at the heart of the transition from old methods (towed side-scan/traditional ROV GVI) to future requirements.
 While cost efficiency has been the key driver, reduced vessel days also limit health, safety and environment (HSE) exposure and carbon footprint, both of which are high focus areas for the operators.
 Fast ROV surveys is a solution that meets the demands for cost-saving and at the same time provides a platform for current and future digital technologies.
 Fast ROVs have significantly improved survey acquisition speed, which in turn has reduced offshore acquisition time by nearly half.
 There have also been technological advances, such as UHD still cameras and lasers, which have revolutionized the data that can be collected for pipeline surveys.
-These technologies have in turn given us access to new data, such as level of detail (LoD) mesh, orthorectified mosaics and high-density 3D point cloud models, for example.
-This has supported the development of FDI surveys which are starting to revolutionize how pipeline integrity can be managed, pushing back the boundaries of automatic image classification, georeferencing multibeam echosounder (MBES) processing and automatic eventing.
+These technologies have in turn given us access to new data, such as level of detail (LoD) mesh, orthorectified mosaics and high-density 3D point cloud models.
+This has supported the development of fast digital imaging (FDI) surveys, which are starting to revolutionize how pipeline integrity can be managed, pushing back the boundaries of automatic image classification, georeferencing multibeam echosounder (MBES) processing and automatic eventing.

 Past, Present and Future

-Traditional methods of pipeline inspection used to include acoustic survey, performed with sidescan sonar (SSS) mounted on a towed platform such as a ROTV followed by ROV spot dives at locations of interest.
-Another method was ROV general visual inspection (GVI) which utilized video cameras, MBES and, commonly, pipetracker and contact CP.
-Today, modern methodologies such as fast general visual inspection (FGVI) and – most recently – fast digital imaging (FDI) have replaced the traditional pipeline surveys in many cases.
+Traditional methods of pipeline inspection used to include acoustic survey, performed with side-scan sonar (SSS) mounted on a towed platform such as an ROTV followed by ROV spot dives at locations of interest.
+Another method was ROV general visual inspection (GVI), which utilized video cameras, MBES and, commonly, pipetracker and contact CP.
+Today, modern methodologies such as fast general visual inspection (FGVI) and – most recently – FDI have replaced the traditional pipeline surveys in many cases.
 FGVI is similar to GVI but performed at increased speeds, made possible by the latest technology (i.e. HD cameras, improved MBES and fast ROVs).
 FDI surveys are the latest methodology employed to inspect pipelines, using UHD cameras, laser and fast ROVs to provide photogrammetric deliverables, as well as full MBE coverage and field gradient CP – all performed at comparable speeds to historical acoustic surveys.